shubhamore/GitMate/README.md

 # GitMate

 GitMate is a React app that allows users to view multiple GitHub profiles in one convenient location.
-With ProfileHub, you can add GitHub profiles based on their usernames, delete individual or all profiles.
+With GitMate, you can add GitHub profiles based on their usernames, delete individual or all profiles.
 The app also features smooth transitions for a seamless user experience and utilizes local storage to prevent data loss.

 ## Usage